 Donkey car uses a i2c servo board to convert an i2c signal from the raspberry pi into servo singnals for the motor and steering servo.
 But this is redundant because the pwm signal from the i2c board to the ESC isn’t needed.
 So I decided to create my own custom IO control board and ESC.
 Of course, I could just get a standard motor controller or h-brdige to eliminate this redundancy, but I didn’t want to be limited to just using i2c to control my RC car.

 My ESC board uses an Atmega328, the most common and popular Arduino chip, in combination with an H-bridge chip and voltage regulator.
 Initially, I’m going to implement it on a breadboard so that I can adjust it or add more parts (perhaps headers for a robotic arm or speakers?) if needed.
-I’ll probably move it onto a prototyping circuit board later to save space.
+I’ll probably move it onto a pcb later.

 That’s all for now - but I’ll continue updating this as I work on this project!
 My next steps will be customizing and 3d-printing the car parts and designing the schematic for the control board.